Your guide to Winchester's Heritage Open Days events for 2025

 Welcome to Winchester’s favourite heritage festival!

-Every September Winchester throws open its doors to celebrate our heritage, community and history.
+Every September Winchester throws open its doors to celebrate the city's heritage, community and history.
 It’s your chance to see hidden places and try out new experiences – all of which are FREE to explore.

 Winchester Cathedral